zrh535/method5/install_method5.md

 ## 2: Install SYS components

-Run this script on the management server as SYS.
-It's a small script, you can either copy and paste the statements or run it in SQL*Plus.
+Run this script on the management server as `SYS`.
+It's a small script, you can either copy and paste the statements or run it in `SQL*Plus`.
 It should not generate any errors.
 For example:

 ```shell
 C:\> cd Method5